 10. Watuppa Pond

-Watuppa Pond, sitting on the southeastern edge of Massachusetts, actually refers to two connected ponds: North Watuppa and South Watuppa.
-The larger one, South Watuppa, is more open to the public and is known for good-size bass, pickerel, and yellow perch.
-It’s a solid choice for boat fishing, with a concrete ramp off Route 6 and plenty of room to move around.
-The shoreline’s not very easy to fish from, but if you’ve got a canoe or kayak, you’re set.
-North Watuppa is off-limits for fishing since it’s part of the city’s water supply, so just keep that in mind.
-Water clarity here is pretty decent, and the weed growth makes for great cover if you’re targeting largemouth bass.
-Whether you’re new to freshwater fishing or just looking for a low-key spot with a decent chance at a few keepers, South Watuppa’s worth checking out if you’re in the Fall River area.
+Watuppa Pond on the southeastern edge of Massachusetts is actually two connected ponds, North and South Watuppa.
+The larger South Watuppa is open to the public and known for good-size bass, pickerel, and yellow perch.
+It suits boat fishing well, with a concrete ramp off Route 6 and plenty of room to spread out.
+The shoreline is tough to fish on foot, so a canoe or kayak helps.
+North Watuppa is closed to fishing as part of the city water supply, so keep to the south basin.
+Clarity is decent, and the weed growth makes strong cover for largemouth.
+A reliable pick near Fall River.

 9. Laurel Lake

-Laurel Lake sits right on the Lee and Lenox town line in western Massachusetts.
-It’s known for having clear water and a sandy bottom, which makes it easier to see fish swimming below.
-This lake is stocked with trout every spring, and you’ll also find bass, pickerel, and perch if you’re casting from shore or a boat.
-There’s a boat ramp on the eastern end, and while gas motors are allowed, a lot of people stick to kayaks and canoes.
-It’s not a huge lake, but it’s just the right size to fish for a few hours without feeling rushed.
-The lake gets busy in the summer, especially on weekends, so it’s best to show up early if you want a quiet spot.
-Whether you’re trolling from a small boat or casting from the public beach area, Laurel Lake gives you plenty of chances to hook into something decent.
+Laurel Lake straddles the Lee and Lenox town line in western Massachusetts, known for clear water and a sandy bottom that lets you spot fish below.
+The state stocks it with trout each spring, and it also holds bass, pickerel, and perch for anglers working the shore or a boat.
+A boat ramp sits on the eastern end, and while gas motors are allowed, many people stick to kayaks and canoes.
+It is a modest size, just right for a few unhurried hours on the water.
+Summer weekends get busy, so arrive early for a quiet spot.
+Trolling and casting from the public beach both produce.

 7. Lake Cochituate